imFlanc/Contextual-Stack-Navigator/README.md

-# Contextual-Stack-Navigator
+# Contextual Stack Navigator (CSN)

 This repository presents the paper (KR):

-- **B. Kim**, K. Kwak, H. Eom, and H. Song, ["Contextual Stack Navigator: A Spatially Context-Aware Hierarchical View Management Interface for Supporting Visual Exploration"](https://doi.org/10.23019/kingpc.21.1.202502.007), *Journal of Korean Institute of Next Generation Computing, 2025*
+- **Byungmin Kim**, Kyuhan Kwak, Hoyong Eom, and Hyunjoo Song, ["Contextual Stack Navigator: A Spatially Context-Aware Hierarchical View Management Interface for Supporting Visual Exploration"](https://doi.org/10.23019/kingpc.21.1.202502.007), *Journal of Korean Institute of Next Generation Computing, 2025*

 ## Overview
 The **Contextual Stack Navigator (CSN)** is an advanced navigation aid designed to support **exploratory visual analysis (EVA)**.
 By storing views generated during the exploration process in a hierarchical structure, CSN offers users clear contextual cues, enhancing the navigation experience.
 Its flexibility allows CSN to be used across various data analysis scenarios, making it applicable to diverse fields without being constrained by specific data representations.